buresdv/Cork/CONTRIBUTING.md

 # Contributing Protips

+## AI Policy
+As stated in the Code of Conduct, using AI or AI-adjacent technologies is strictly forbidden.

+## Commit Markers
 If you want to make your commit messages stand out, you can use my syntax for marking additions/removals/adjustments/etc.
 - **+** for **additions**.
 When you add a new feature or function, mark it with +
 - **-** for **removals**.
 When you remove something, mark it with -